python-can-define-radio/sdr-course/classroom_activities/Ch03_Analyzing_Signals_URH/040_Interpret_unknown_signal.md

 # Interpret a signal using URH 📻

-- Launch urh and open your project folder.
+- Launch urh and open your folder.

 - Click on the Interpretation tab at the top of the urh window.